Get News & Updates Directly To Your Inbox

 Keep Cool and Summer OnFreshen up your bedding.
-Replace warm down comforters and heavy blankets with light weight versions.
-Clean and replace window screens that are dirty or damaged from winter.
+Replace warm comforters and heavy blankets with light weight versions.
+Clean and replace window screens that are dirty or damaged.
 Check out your lawn equipment to make sure it’s ready for use.
 Throw away expired sunscreen and replace it with a new supply.
 Stash umbrellas in your car, home and office to stay dry during sudden summer downpours and so you always have portable shade.

-Lighten Up Your Wardrobe Clean all your winter clothing before you put them away.
+Lighten Up Your Wardrobe Clean all your winter clothing before you put pieces away.
 Store your sweaters and all wool items with moth balls in a trunk or drawer to prevent mysterious holes.
 Break out your cool and comfortable summer gear.
-Check it for excessive wear, and buy new t-shirts, shorts, bathing suits and sandals if needed.
+Check it for excessive wear, and buy new T-shirts, shorts, bathing suits and sandals if needed.